What’s New ?

 What is Pandas?

-Before the inception of Pandas, python used to support very limited data analysis but now, it enables various data operations and manipulates the time series.
-Basically, Pandas can perform 5 fundamental operations for data analysis: Load, manipulate, prepare, model, and analyze.
+Pandas enable us to read from multiple sources such as Excel, CSV, SQL, and many more.
+Before its inception, python used to support very limited data analysis but now, it enables various data operations and manipulates the time series.
+Basically, it can perform 5 fundamental operations for data analysis: Load, manipulate, prepare, model, and analyze.
+Here are its key features:

 Features of Pandas

-Note that the individual columns in Pandas are referred to as "Series" and multiple series in the collection are called “DataFrame”.
+Note that the individual columns in Pandas are referred to as "Series" and multiple series in the collection is called “DataFrame”.
 As Pandas are not involved in standard Python installation, you have to externally install it using the PIP utility.

 !pip install pandas